Mildenhall Town F.C.: History

 The club was established in August 1898.
 They won the Suffolk Junior Cup in 1900, beating Southwold RA Volunteers 4–0 in the final.
 In 1945 the club joined the Bury & District League, where they played until switching to the Cambridgeshire League in 1969.
 In 1974–75 they were promoted to the league's Premier Division.

 In 1988 Mildenhall joined the Eastern Counties League as founder members of the new Division One.
 The club won the Cambridgeshire Invitation Cup in 1995–96, beating Foxton 3–0 in the final.
 They were Division One runners-up in 1998–99, earning promotion to the Premier Division.
 In 2006–07 the club were runners-up in the Premier Division.
 They won the Cambridgeshire Invitation Cup for a second time in 2009–10, beating Wisbech Town in the final, and went on to retain the trophy the following season with a 2–0 win against Haverhill Rovers.

 The 2016–17 season saw Mildenhall win the Eastern Counties League Premier Division title, resulting in promotion to Division One North of the Isthmian League.
 They finished bottom of the division in 2018–19 and were relegated back to the Premier Division of the Eastern Counties League.
+In 2023–24 the club were Premier Division champions, earning promotion to the Isthmian League's North Division.